For a very long time, humans struggled to find effective techniques for preservation of food without ruining the quality of it.

 You are eligible for a government job as a scientist at BIS (Bureau of Indian standards) if you have more than 60% in B.Sc. and have a good GATE score.
 The salary for this post is around 85,000.BIS also hires technical assistants for which also the students fulfilling the above criteria are eligible.

-Food the safety officer is another post food technology pass-outs can apply for.
+Food safety officer is another post food technology pass-outs can apply for.
 It is

 Food